Heart Kent

-Heart Kent (previously Invicta FM) was a local radio station owned and operated by Global Radio as part of the Heart network.
+Heart Kent (previously Invicta FM) was an Independent Local Radio station owned and operated by Global Radio as part of the Heart network.
 It broadcast to Kent from studios at John Wilson Business Park in Whitstable.

 History

 Invicta in the 80s

 Originally, independent local radio in Kent was to be provided by two franchisees, one covering Maidstone and Medway, and the other covering East Kent.
 The companies that were awarded the licences to broadcast to these areas were Northdown Radio and Network East Kent respectively.
 The two companies merged on 26 March 1984.
 The company's new name was taken from a failed bid for the East Kent licence, owned by former Radio 2 presenter Desmond Carrington, Radio Invicta Ltd. The new countywide station went on air as Invicta Sound at 6am on 1 October 1984.
 The first few seconds of broadcasting were marred by a sound mix up which meant that Magnus's discussions with his production team were broadcast to the county.

 The station output was described as "Radio 2 cum Radio 4", featuring a mix of middle-of-the-road music coupled with a prominent news schedule where a news bulletin would last at least nine minutes.

 The managing director of the company Cecilia Garnett was sacked after the first few months.

 The station was relaunched as Invicta Radio in spring 1985.

 The company's studios, originally purchased by Desmond Carrington's Radio Invicta Ltd, were based in an old warehouse, at 15 Station Road East in Canterbury, with a second, smaller base at 37 Earl Street in Maidstone.
 Originally, presenters generally had the option of choosing where to present their show from, depending on where they lived.
 Plus, in the Invicta Sound days, there was some separate programming for East and West Kent, including dedicated Drivetime shows for each half of the county.
 Some specialist shows could only be heard by one half of the county, including a classical music show and a programme aimed at children, called "Kid's Stuff".

 In 1985, a general reorganisation of radio frequencies in Britain forced Invicta into changing a number of them: